davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 `nix-darwin` requires `sudo`, and so you'll be prompted for your password.

-Once the command succeeds, open up a new terminal window to pick up the new zsh environment, and confirm that `darwin-rebuild` is installed on your path:
+Once the command succeeds, open up a new terminal window to pick up the new zsh environment and confirm that `darwin-rebuild` is installed on your path:

 ```bash